Congenital Heart Defects

 What are the symptoms of congenital heart defects?

-What is the prognosis for children with congenital heart defects?
+What is the long-term outlook for individuals with congenital heart defects?

 If you have any feedback, please get in touch.